Impressive yet deceptively easy

 (And once you master this savory version, you might want to check out these Hasselback Sweet Potatoes.)

 - Potatoes.
-Russet potatoes are the best, but Yukon gold or new potatoes work as well with a slightly reduced cook time.
+Russet potatoes are the best, but new or Yukon gold potatoes work as well with a slightly reduced cook time.
 Choose small to medium potatoes as close to the same size as possible.
 Also, try to find potatoes that have an even thickness throughout so one end doesn’t cook faster than the other.

 - Butter and Oil.
-A combination of melted butter and either olive or avocado oil make up the bulk of the sauce in this recipe.
+A combination of melted butter and either avocado or olive oil make up the bulk of the sauce in this recipe.
 You can use all of one or the other, but a mix of the two delivers a great flavor.

 - Garlic.
 Minced garlic adds a nice bite to the potatoes and roasts up beautifully in the oven.
 You can substitute with garlic powder if that’s what you have on hand.